vanadium/website/content/installation/step-by-step.md

 Some components of Vanadium (e.g. Syncbase) have additional prerequisites, including Snappy, LevelDB, and Node.js.

-We recommend using the `jiri v23-profile` command to install all such prerequisites.
+We recommend using the `jiri profile` command to install all such prerequisites.
 This command uses `apt-get` on Linux and `brew` on OS X. Note, the `jiri` tool and its various plugins are located in `$JIRI_ROOT/.jiri_root/scripts`.
 <!-- @installBaseProfile @test -->
 ```
-jiri v23-profile install base
+jiri profile install v23:base
 ```

-The `jiri v23-profile install` command only writes to files under `JIRI_ROOT`, i.e. it will not write to system folders such as those under `/usr`.
+The `jiri profile install` command only writes to files under `JIRI_ROOT`, i.e. it will not write to system folders such as those under `/usr`.

 # Install Vanadium binaries